Zoe-Immersive/SketchfabCSharp/README.md

 ## Download Model

-Downloads a model using its uid (using cache, see next example to check how to disable it)
+Downloads a model using its uid (if you want to use the cache system to save API calls see next example)

 ```
   // This first call will get the model information